oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 file is:
   * Information theory: a sequence of channel symbols (bytes or characters)
   * RDF: lexical value in the lexical space defined by a data format
-  * IM: physical value (instance of the IP Header abstract datatype, external representation)
+  * IM: lexical value (instance of the IP Header abstract datatype, external representation)
   * DM: physical value (instance of an IP Header concrete datatype)

 As with individual IP addresses, the information in an IPv4 header is